TextBox — Smart UI JavaScript API

 ""

-<smart-text-box drop-down-max-height='800'></smart-text-box>
+<smart-text-box drop-down-max-height="800"></smart-text-box>

-const textbox = document.querySelector('smart-text-box');
+const el = document.querySelector('smart-text-box');

-textbox.dropDownMaxHeight = 1000;
+el.dropDownMaxHeight = 1000;

-const textbox = document.querySelector('smart-text-box');
+const el = document.querySelector('smart-text-box');

-let dropDownMaxHeight = textbox.dropDownMaxHeight;
+const dropDownMaxHeight = el.dropDownMaxHeight;

 Specifies the maximum width of the dropdown menu.
 By default, this property is set to an empty string, meaning that the dropdown's max-width is determined by a corresponding CSS variable.
 If a specific value (such as '300px' or '100%') is provided, it will override the CSS variable and directly set the maximum width of the dropdown.